-IN DEPTH REVIEW: BWOs, PMDs, mysis shrimp and midges are what's on the menu these days, with green drakes on the horizon towards the end of July.
+IN DEPTH REVIEW: The hatch we all look forward to is officially on our doorstep here in the Roaring Fork Valley....
+Green Drakes!
+We are seeing the strongest hatches mid-day, especially on cloudy or rainy days, from mile 8 up through the dam.
 It pays to be a junior entomologist these days on the Fryingpan due to the complex hatches, but fishing the upper miles gets easier when you figure our what the heck they're eating.
 On the other side of the coin, we say a good drift beats the right fly nine times out of ten on the Fryingpan.

 The trout on the Fryingpan see their share of flies in the course of their day, especially on the upper.
 The flipside of this conundrum is that they keep on eating, and usually right at your feet while you provide an eddy for them to hang out in.
 One of the best pieces of advice (among many) we can offer is to not get "cement shoes" on this river.
 Simply put, you need to pound a lot of water over the course of your day to remain succesful.
 Most of us rarely spend more than 15 minutes on a piece of water, and if the fish aren't happy (or the bugs aren't hatching) we are moving on.
 Regardless if you see hundreds of trout in the pool you're plying, if they're not happy, get moving.

 The days on the Fryingpan are typically starting (and ending) with very decent midge hatches.
 You need midge dry fly patterns that are dark as well as light in color, in sizes 22 and 24.
 As the summer progresses, our fish become less interested in chasing down lilliputian insects and focus primarily on the larger mayflies, but for now midges are still the preferred appetizers and after-dinner mints.
 For subsurface, anything red and small on 7x will produce, and this tends to taper off after the sun climbs high in the sky.
-Midday is mayfly time, and we still have BWOs in pretty good numbers, with an ever-increasing PMD hatch thrown in as well.
+Midday is mayfly time, and we are seeing drakes, pmds and bwos, usually smck-dab in the middle of the day.
+Drakes are best fished in sizes 10 and 12, and be sure to flip and flop that big bug to reassure the trout.
 The baetis are small and olive bodied, and our PMDs vary from pink to yellow hues (16's and 18's) for adults and rusty red bodies for the nymphs.
 Dry-dropper has been deadly lately if you get into a good PMD hatch.

 The tech for dry fly fishing the Fryingpan (and this will pay off on your home waters too) is to incorporate a downstream presentation to the fish.
 We were all taught to fish upstream, but our trout simply despise fly lines slapping the water anywhere near them, and when they see the fly first (instead of fly line, then leader, then tippet, then ultimately the fly) a strike usually follows.
 As always, fine flourocarbon tippets are simply a must, so be sure to carry the 6 and 7x year-round.